CondeNast/recipe_plugin/README.markdown

 This code is derived from the 1.3.1 build of [RecipeSEO](http://sushiday.com/recipe-seo-plugin/) released by codeswan.

-Recipe SEO made simple.
-Formats your recipes with the hrecipe microformat, so they are more likely to appear in Google's Recipe View.
-Allows you to customize styling too, making posts visually attractive.
+Formats recipes so they are SEO-friendly and more likely to appear in Google’s Recipe View search.

  * Contributors: ZipList Inc., codeswan
  * Donate: http://sushiday.com/recipe-seo-plugin/